Jack Kerouac: Early adulthood

 When his football career at Columbia ended, Kerouac dropped out of the university.
 He continued to live for a time in New York's Upper West Side with his girlfriend and future first wife, Edie Parker.
 It was during this time that he first met the Beat Generation figures who shaped his legacy and became characters in many of his novels, such as Allen Ginsberg, Neal Cassady, John Clellon Holmes, Herbert Huncke, Lucien Carr, and William S. Burroughs.

-Kerouac was a United States Merchant Mariner from July to October 1942 and served on the SS Dorchester before her maiden voyage.
+During World War II, Kerouac was a United States Merchant Mariner from July to October 1942 and served on the SS Dorchester before its maiden voyage.
 A few months later, the SS Dorchester was sunk during a submarine attack while crossing the Atlantic, and several of his former shipmates were lost.
 In 1943 he joined the United States Navy Reserves.
 He served eight days of active duty with the Navy before arriving on the sick list.
 According to his medical report, Kerouac said he "asked for an aspirin for his headaches and they diagnosed me dementia praecox and sent me here."
 The medical examiner reported that Kerouac's military adjustment was poor, quoting Kerouac: "I just can't stand it; I like to be by myself."
 Two days later he was honorably discharged on the psychiatric grounds that he was of "indifferent character" with a diagnosis of "schizoid personality".

 While a Merchant Mariner in 1942, Kerouac wrote his first novel, The Sea Is My Brother.
 The book was published in 2011, 70 years after it was written and over 40 years after Kerouac's death.
 Kerouac described the work as being about "man's simple revolt from society as it is, with the inequalities, frustration, and self-inflicted agonies."
 He viewed the work as a failure, calling it a "crock as literature" and never actively seeking to publish it.